sand4rt/playwright-ct-angular/README.md

-# Playwright angular component testing
+# Playwright Angular component testing

 > **Note**
-> The API is as close as possible to Playwright's API, as long as it makes sense.
-This should, in theory, make it easier to migrate to Playwright once they have official support for Angular.
-In addition, it is important to take into account that this library will reach end of life when playwright has official support for Angular.
+> The API has been designed to closely resemble Playwright's API, wherever it is appropriate to do so.
+This is **aimed** at facilitating a smooth transition to Playwright once it offers official support for Angular.
+It is important to take into account that this library will reach end of life when Playwright has official support for Angular.

 ## Usage